-Directors & Officers liability insurance provides protection for senior management in the event that they are the subject of a claim or investigation arising from the performance of their duties at their company.
+Directors’ & Officers’ (D&O) liability insurance provides protection for senior management in the event that they are the subject of a claim or investigation arising from the performance of their duties at their company.
 For the directors, a policy provides personal asset protection should the employer's indemnification fail for any reason.
-For the company, a policy provides balance sheet protection where the company has indemnified its directors.
+For the company, a policy provides balance sheet protection where the company has indemnified its directors or, where purchased, in respect to securities claims.

 Yet how many directors really know what “good” looks like when it comes to D&O insurance?
 Are they able to understand who is typically covered, who they share that cover with, what is covered and what is not covered and what happens when they leave the organisation?
 We aim to impart this knowledge whilst seeking to deliver the most appropriate and tailored coverage solutions and best in class liability protections.